Providence Diabetes and Nutrition Center

 At Providence, our team works in close collaboration with your primary care or endocrinologist to maximize your success at managing diabetes - or preventing it from developing in the first place.

-Andrea Ciccone Troutner, RD, LD, LDN, CDE is currently a Registered Dietitian, Licensed Dietitian in D.C., Licensed Dietitian Nutritionist in MD, Certified Diabetes Educator, and CDC recognized Lifestyle Coach.
-She is also a Certified Foodservice Manager in Montgomery County, Maryland and obtains the ServSafe Certification.
+Andrea Ciccone Troutner, RD, LD, LDN, CDE, FAND is currently a Registered Dietitian, Licensed Dietitian in D.C., Licensed Dietitian Nutritionist in MD, Certified Diabetes Educator, and CDC recognized Lifestyle Coach.
+She is a Fellow of the Academy of Nutrition and Dietetics, a Certified Foodservice Manager in Montgomery County, Maryland, and obtains the ServSafe Certification.
 She earned her Bachelors of Science degree in Institution Administration and satisfied the completion of the Dietetics Plan IV General Dietetic Program accredited or approved by the Academy of Nutrition and Dietetics (AND) (formerly known as the American Dietetic Association) from the University of Maryland, College Park.
 She successfully completed an Approved Pre-professional Practice Program meeting the Accreditation Council for Education Nutrition and Dietetics (ACEND) (formerly known as The American Dietetic Association Council on Education) standards of quality with Marriott Food & Services Management Health Care Division.
 She has been working in Nutrition and Dietetics in both a clinical and outpatient setting for over 20 years at several hospitals including but not limited to Harbor Hospital (now known as MedStar Harbor Hospital), St. Agnes HealthCare (now known as St. Agnes Hospital), MedStar Montgomery Medical Center, and Providence Hospital.
 Additionally, she has obtained several years of experience in the outpatient setting as a Dietitian and Diabetes Educator.
 She is currently employed full-time for Providence Hospital at the Providence Diabetes and Nutrition Center (formerly known as the Joslin Diabetes Center Affiliate at Providence Hospital) as their Diabetes Education Coordinator/CDE.
 At the Providence Diabetes and Nutrition Center, she is the RD, CDE, and Quality Coordinator for their ADA Education Recognition Program, as well as their RD, Lifestyle Coach, and Program Coordinator for their CDC pending recognition of the Providence Hospital Diabetes Prevention Program.
 She is serving her third Maryland Academy of Nutrition and Dietetics (MAND) Board volunteer term as a continued Public Policy Committee member, and in her new role as Immediate Past State Policy Representative (SPR) effective June 1, 2018.
 Andrea is the recipient of two distinguished awards "Outstanding Dietitian of the Year" award presented by AND and MAND in April 2013 and the "Mary Lou Maras Diabetes Educator of the Year Award" in 2015, given by the Capitol ADE-DC/Virginia local affiliation, of the American Association of Diabetes Educators (AADE).

 Brittany Page, RD, LD is a registered dietitian (RD), and an important member of your care team at the Providence Diabetes and Nutrition Center.
 Brittany is a graduate from the University of Florida, where she earned her Bachelor of Science in Food Science and Human Nutrition.
 She recently moved to the area after completing her dietetic internship at an Ascension Hospital in Jacksonville, FL.